 Datasets

-To account for the possibility that, despite having overlapping fundamental host ranges, these fly species behave as distinct communities on different plants, we replicated all analyses on the full 21-plants dataset, and on the following three sub-datasets: (i) Cucurbitaceae only (3 fly species x 6 plant species, 2347 samples), (ii) Solanaceae only (3 fly species x 3 plant species, 259 samples), (iii) other plant families (4 fly species x 12 plant species, 2285 samples).
+To account for the possibility that determinants of species distributions depend on host plant identity, we replicated all analyses on the full 21-plants dataset, and on the following three sub-datasets: (i) Cucurbitaceae only (3 fly species x 6 plant species, 2347 samples), (ii) Solanaceae only (3 fly species x 3 plant species, 259 samples), (iii) other plant families (4 fly species x 12 plant species, 2285 samples).

 Statistical modelling

 Joint variations in fly species abundances were modelled using Poisson-LogNormal (PLN) models with the PLN() function in the PLNmodels R package (Chiquet et al. 2018, 2019).
 A PLN model is a multivariate mixed generalized linear model, where each species count is assumed to arise from a Poisson distribution with a parameter resulting from fixed effects of covariates and a random log Normal effect.
 Random effects associated to all species observed in a sample are jointly sampled from a multivariate Log Normal distribution.
-The variance-covariance of the multivariate distribution potentially reveals species interactions, after controlling for confounding environmental covariates and differences in sampling efforts.
+The variance-covariance of the multivariate distribution reveals species abundance covariations still unexplained after controlling for confounding environmental covariates and differences in sampling efforts.
 Samples differed in fruit number and weight, inducing uncontrolled variation in sampling effort among samples potentially leading to spurious associations between fly species.
-As a consequence, the (log-transformed) total fruit weight of each sample was added as an offset to every tested model, thus controlling for the simple fact that more fruit material could shelter more fly larvae.
-Using fruit number in each sample as an offset was also tested and did not affect conclusions (results not shown).
-Direct statistical associations between species were looked for using the PLNnetwork() function, which adjusts the considered model under a sparsity constraint on the inverse of the variance-covariance matrix, i.e., constraining the number of edges in the resulting estimated network.
-This sparsity level is controlled by a penalty parameter, for which 40 values are systematically tested and confronted using model selection.
+Consequently, the (log-transformed) total fruit weight of each sample was added as an offset to every tested model.
+Using fruit number in each sample as an offset was also tested and yielded identical conclusions (results not shown).
+Model diagnostics were conducted using the R package DHARMa (Hartig 2020).
+Covariations between species abundances unexplained by covariates were further investigated using the PLNnetwork() function, which adjusts the considered model under a sparsity constraint on the inverse of the variance-covariance matrix, i.e., constraining the number of edges in the resulting estimated network.
+The stability of the resulting species associations was further estimated as their selection frequency in bootstrap subsamples of the StARS model selection procedure (range 0-1; Liu et al. 2010; Appendix S3).

 Model selection design